Hiring

 Always make sure you’re asking the same competency based questions during the interview so you can directly compare one candidate to another.
 Feel free to ask follow up questions to really get to the detail.

-I’ll write a full post on this interview technique in the future but feel free to get in touch directly if you have any immediate questions about it.
+We’ll write a full post on this interview technique in the future but feel free to get in touch directly if you have any immediate questions about it.

 Take your time